YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLJNLCLOSED, Replication in jeopardy as journaling for database file ddd.
 Current region seqno is xxx[XXX] and system seqno is yyy[YYY]

-Run Time Warning: This message indicates that YottaDB turned OFF journaling and switched replication from ON to WAS_ON on the specified database.
-Other preceding messages identify the cause (for example, lack of disk space while writing to journal file, permissions issue while auto-switching to new journal files,and so on).
+Run Time Warning: This message indicates that YottaDB turned OFF journaling and switched replication from ON to WAS_ON in the specified database.
+Other preceding messages identify the cause (for example, a lack of disk space while writing to a journal file, a permissions issue while auto-switching to new journal files,and so on).
 The message also displays the region and journal sequence numbers.
 From this point, replicating updates on the primary to the secondary might or might not work depending on the backlog on the primary until replication/journaling gets turned back ON.

 Action: First, correct the cause (lack of disk space, permission issues, and so on) that turned journaling OFF.